sbustamante/CosmicVoidsPaper/RefereeResponse.md

 3. **I do not see how the value of FA=0.65 (corresponding to lambda_1 = 0) is used "to remove ridges."**

     Response:
-    - We have added a clearer explanation of the ridge removing procedure (3rd paragraph of subsec.
-3.3).
+    - We have improved our explanation about the ridge removing procedure in the 3rd paragraph of subsection 3.3.

 4. **In Fig. 6, I only see a clear ridge in FA at r~r_eff in a few